 - 1 teaspoon salt

-- 1/2 teaspoon fresh ground black pepper
+- ½ teaspoon fresh ground black pepper

-In a food processor, combine all of the ingredients for the chimichurri.
+- In a food processor, combine all of the ingredients for the chimichurri.
 Pulse until well combined, but you can still see small pieces of the herbs.
 Pour into a serving bowl, cover, and set in the fridge until ready to use.
 Can be made several hours in advance.

-Remove your steak from the refrigerator 30 minutes prior to grilling.
+- Remove your steak from the refrigerator 30 minutes prior to grilling.
 Brush on all sides with the olive oil and season with the sea salt.

 - Place the steaks directly over the coals or flames and grill for 7-8 minutes.
 Flip once and grill for an additional 7-8 minutes, or until the internal temperature reads 145 degrees F for a medium doneness.
 Always use a meat thermometer to watch for the correct internal temperature.
 Remove the steaks to a cutting board and rest for 5-10 minutes.

-Slice the steak against the grain, top with the chimichurri sauce or leave it on the side for dipping, and serve immediately.
+- Slice the steak against the grain, top with the chimichurri sauce or leave it on the side for dipping, and serve immediately.